Zihaolll/APtree/README.md

 # APtree
-Explaining Random Forests as Single Decision Trees
+Explaining Random Forests as Single Decision Trees.

-The proofs of *Lemma 1* and *Proposition 1* are shown in 'APPENDIX.md'
+The proofs of *Lemma 1* and *Proposition 1* are shown in 'APPENDIX.md'.

 ## An Example